pascalemp/pascalemp.github.io/about.md

 ---
 ## About Me

 Hi, I'm Michele.

 I'm currently a postgraduate studying Data Science at The University of Leeds.
 Prior to commencing postgraduate study, I studied my BSc in Mathematics and Computer Science at The University of York.
 During my studies I gained an extensive background of skills, focusing predominantly within Python and Machine Learning and some of these skills are listed below.

 For more information, find me on LinkedIn [here](https://www.linkedin.com/in/pascalemp/), or any of the other links on my homepage.

-<h2>Languages and Technologies</h2>
+## Languages and Technologies

 - ```Python```: